 “The Medal of Honor is the highest award for valor in action against an enemy force which can be bestowed upon an individual serving in the Armed Services of the United States.
 It is most often presented to its recipient by the President of the United States in the name of Congress.”
 Congressional Medal of Honor Society

-More times than not it is presented posthumously.
-The history of the Medal of Honor dates back to the Civil War when President Abraham Lincoln approved legislation on Dec 21, 1861, on behalf of the Navy.
+The Medal dates back to the Civil War, when President Abraham Lincoln approved legislation on Dec.
+21, 1861, on behalf of the Navy.
 Legislation for the Army medal was approved on July 12, 1862.